tablespoon/panel_ticker/README.md

 ![screenshot_config](screenshot_config.png?raw=true "Screenshot of config")

-Google will be queried no more than once every 180 seconds.
-This is configurable in the script, but setting the frequency too high will cause Google to block your queries.
+Since open APIs have become scarce, this functions by scraping Google.
+In order to be courteous and (avoid to getting blocked), the script is configured to query no more than once every 180 seconds.